 The exact cause of folliculitis decalvans isn’t known, but the bacteria Staphylococcus aureus (staph) is mainly implicated.
 It is this very bacteria that most commonly causes skin infections.

-However, in the case of folliculitis decalvans, it’s believed that staph, together with an abnormal immune response, results in the destruction of hair follicles.
+However, in the case of folliculitis decalvans, it is believed that staph A results in an abnormal immune response, which causes the destruction of hair follicles.

 Some researchers also suggest that it may be due to certain toxic substances that are produced by the bacteria.
 These are called “superantigens,” and they bind with certain important proteins (major histocompatibility locus or MHC) of the immune system and trigger an immune response.